|

 Comments: St. Stephens Episcopal Church in Esmont, Virginia, is part of historic Saint Anne's Parish.

-It was built in 1914 and the church cemetery contains about 50 marked graves.
+The church was built in 1914, and in September 2017, its church cemetery contained about 64 marked graves.
 Directions to St. Stephens Episcopal Cemetery from Scottsville Museum:

 Go West on Main Street and turn right on Valley Street.
 Continue up Valley Street which becomes SR20.
 Turn left on